 Some of my favorite cooking tools can certainly make your dinner preparation easier– a Crock pot, pressure cooker, portable grill, Panini press, or microwave–they all speed up dinner.

 5. Make Meals a Family Affair

 There’s nothing that wears down the family cook more than doing it all, all the time!
-Get everyone to join in to help you.
+Get everyone to join in – even your toddler can help in the kitchen.
 It is a family affair, after all.

 Have your kids take part in meal preparation by chopping vegetables or tearing lettuce.
 Kids can set the table and clear it afterward.